Manage AWS VPCs with Security Cloud Control

 Onboard AWS VPCs

-View AWS VPC Details
+View AWS VPC details

 Work with Security Groups

-Using CDO you can perform these tasks:
+Using Security Cloud Control you can perform these tasks:

 -